edisontechva-ux/emusa-technologies-lab/01_M365_Administrator/01_Microsoft_365_Admin_Center/08_Manage_Custom_Domains/README.md

 11. Returned to Microsoft 365 and clicked **Verify**.
 12. Confirmed successful domain ownership verification.
 13. Selected **Add your own DNS records**.
-14. Reviewed the required Microsoft 365 DNS records.
+14. Reviewed the required Microsoft 365 DNS records for Exchange Online, including the MX, CNAME (Autodiscover), and SPF TXT records.
-15. Added the required DNS records at the domain registrar.
+15. Signed in to the Hostinger DNS management portal and added the required DNS records provided by Microsoft 365:
+    - MX Record
+    - CNAME Record (Autodiscover)
+    - SPF TXT Record
-16. Completed the domain configuration process.
+16. Saved the DNS records and completed the Microsoft 365 domain configuration process.
-17. Verified that the custom domain appeared in the Microsoft 365 tenant.
+17. Verified that the custom domain was successfully added to the Microsoft 365 tenant and confirmed that the domain status displayed as **Healthy**.

 ## Result